ksteele3712/datafun_05_sql/README.md

 	- `query_join.sql`: Joining (books with author names)
 	- `query_sorting.sql`: Sorting (authors by last name)

-*Aggregation Query
+*Aggregation Query-Table meaning: Each author only authored 1 book*
 ![Aggregation Table Screenshot](images/aggregation.png)
-*Table meaning: Each author only authored 1 book*

-*Filter Query
-![Books Published After 1950](images/years_more_than_1950.png) *Table result: 3 books were published after 1950: To Kill a Mockingbird, Catcher in the Rye, and Fahrenheit 451*
+*Filter Query-Table result: 3 books were published after 1950: To Kill a Mockingbird, Catcher in the Rye, and Fahrenheit 451*

-*Group Query
+![Books Published After 1950](images/years_more_than_1950.png)

-![Books Grouped by Year](images/group_query.png) *Table result: For each of these years, only 1 book was published*
+*Group Query-Table result: For each of these years, only 1 book was published*

-*Join Query
+![Books Grouped by Year](images/group_query.png)

-![Books with Authors Names](images/books_with_authors_names.png) *Table result: Name of books with authors first and last names*
+*Join Query-Table result: Name of books with authors first and last names*

-*Sorting Query
+![Books with Authors Names](images/books_with_authors_names.png)

-![Authors Ordered Alphabetically by Last Name](images/alphabetical_order_by_last_name.png) *Table result: Authors ordered alphabetically by last name.*
+*Sorting Query-Table result: Authors ordered alphabetically by last name.*
+![Authors Ordered Alphabetically by Last Name](images/alphabetical_order_by_last_name.png)

  ### 5. Python Integration
  - Used Python scripts to automate running SQL files and importing data.